-- 88.4% of SOC's undergraduate graduating class of 2010 were either working in a preferred field and/or attending graduate school six months after graduation, according to a post-graduation survey conducted by the AU Career Center.
+- 93% of SOC's undergraduate graduating class of 2013 were either working and/or attending graduate school six months after graduation, according to a post-graduation survey conducted by the AU Career Center.

 - Our hands-on programs tap the talent and experience in the nation's capital for internships, mentors and guest lecturers.

-- AU faculty represent a rich mix of academic and professional training, with 96 percent holding the highest degrees in their field.
+- AU professors represent a rich mix of academic and professional training, bringing real-world experiences to the classroom setting.

 - SOC boasts many successful alumni.
 In fact, we could fill an entire Web site praising their accomplishments!

 TOP 10 SOC Highlights